jkim644/FirstGroupRepo/README.md

 # How to use it
 Input your name, then input the numbered grade.
 The program runs and outputs the letter grade after it's entered.

+# Contributing
+Anyone interested in contributuing to this project should

 # Authors
 Jaclyn Kim & Wabona Dandi